|

 type of system are: The lack off reliance on the utility.
 Potential cost

 savings.
-Some of the cons of this type of system are: Even thought there
+Some of the cons of this type of system are: Even thought there maybe

-since you don’t have utility power for backup.
+you don’t have utility power for backup.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++